 What is your business goodwill?

 Equally important, you may need to separate the overall goodwill into the personal and business goodwill parts.
 The personal goodwill belongs to the skilled employees and owners as individuals.
-In contrast, the company itself creates business goodwill.
-This is highly transferable in a business sale.
+On the other hand, the company itself creates business goodwill.
+And this is highly transferable in a business sale.

 Valuing an engineering firm based on its cash flow